tinne26/kage-desk/docs/tutorials/kage_for_devs.md

 }
 ```

 The `//kage:unit pixels` is a special directive similar to Golang's compiler directives.
 Without it, you would be operating in texels mode.
-The general recommendation —and what all advanced users I know of are doing— is to use the new pixels mode.
-All the information in this tutorial is based on the pixel mode; if there's anything that behaves differently under the texels mode, I won't even bother telling you, so keep that in mind.
+The general recommendation —and what virtually all advanced users are doing— is to use the new pixels mode.
+All the information in this tutorial is based on the pixel mode; if there's anything that behaves differently under the texels mode I won't even bother telling you, so keep that in mind.

 > [!TIP]
 > *If you are too lazy, you can also use [www.kageland.com](https://www.kageland.com/), a very handy playground created by [@tomlister](https://github.com/tomlister) to write and share Kage shaders from your browser.
 Try copy pasting the shader code above and `Run` it!*